clutonik/notes/docker/swarm/README.md

     - Placement preferences (soft requirement), useful for spreading out containers based on zones etc.
     - We can change node's availability for new tasks i.e. we can mark a node unavailable for new tasks based on a condition.
     - Resource requirements: We can create a service by specifiying its cpu/memory requirements and the scheduler will know where to place the tasks of that service.

+#### Service Constraints

+- Uses labels which are builtin or custom labels.
+  - Builtin labels:
+    - node.role: manager, worker, etc. (anything which does not start with node.labels)
+  - Custom labels:
+    - node.labels.mylabel: myvalue (anything which starts with node.labels)
+- Can be added at create time or add/remove at runtime while updating a service.
+- Creates a hard requirement and will fail deployment if constraint can not be matched.
+- Supports either a key only or a key value pair.
+- Lables come from two places:
+    - node labels stored in raft database.
+    - engine.labels added in daemon.json. e.g. {"labels": ["dmz=true"]}

 ### Commands